Texas Exes Student Chapter > Hex Rally

 This year's Hex Rally is scheduled for Monday, November 24 at 8 p.m.

 The rally begins with trumpeters sounding off from the top of the tower for all of Austin to hear.
 The Longhorn Band and Texas football team enter to the beat of the band as student’s erupt in wild cheers and begin the rally.
 Student spirit groups then raise the energy of the crowd with their electrifying dances and cheers leading up to the most anticipated part of the night.
-Head Coach Mack Brown, two players, and strength and conditioning coach Jeff “Maddog” Madden speak to the students and stir them into a frenzy as “Maddog” does his infamous “Ooooooooo TEXAS!” cheer.
+Head Coach Charlie Strong and some senior players speak to the students and stir them into a frenzy.
 Next, as Longhorns have done since 1941, a Hex is put on the other team.
 The “Eyes of Texas” is sung three times as the thousands of students pass on the flame from candle to candle until the Main Mall is illuminated.

 Wondering how this tradition started?